pubgeo/IARPA-SMART/README.md

 ### Secondary Dataset

 Activities in secondary regions are annotated over the span of over 4.5 years, from January 2017 through August 2021.
-Site models in this dataset will only include a start and end date, with the exception of sites which are not completed as of the most recent Google Earth imagery.
-These sites will have a null end date.
-Sites in this dataset will generally be type 4, though when issues are found that are too ambiguous to correct, they will be updated to "ignore."
+Site models in this dataset will only include a start and end date.
+Sites in this dataset are generally Type 4, though when issues were found that were too ambiguous to correct, sites were updated to "ignore."

 There are 27,297 'positive_pending' sites, and 4 'ignore' sites in the current dataset.

 ## File Format Specifications

-The IARPA SMART Heavy Construction Annotation Dataset is provided in a custom, yet simple human- and machine-readable format ([geoJSON](https://geojson.org/)).
+The IARPA SMART Heavy Construction Annotation Dataset is provided in a custom, yet simple human- and machine-readable format ([GeoJSON](https://geojson.org/)).
 More details can on the format can be found in our documentation (found in `documentation/specifications/`).

 ## Obtaining the Satellite Imagery